microsoft/DeepSpeed/docs/azure.md

   ```bash
   deepspeed cifar10_deepspeed.py --deepspeed --deepspeed_config ds_config.json
   ```
-  Alternatively, we provide a helper script `./run_ds.sh`.

-This will train a simple CIFAR-10 example model.
-The accuracy that you will achieve will be dependent on the number of GPUs you are training with, we are using this example simply to demonstrate that everything is setup correctly and less on training a suitable CIFAR-10 model.

 ## Megatron-LM GPT2
 DeepSpeed includes an example model using Megatron-LM's GPT2.
 Please refer to the full